The parish of Wootton has a modern heritage dating back to medieval times but there is an earlier history as well.

 It’s also dangerous.
 We’re in the Oxfordian Stage of the Jurassic and there are dinosaurs about!

-We’re in and out of seas for millions of years.
-At the top of Sandy Lane, we can finally jump towards around 3million years ago.
+We’ve been in and out of seas for millions of years.
+At the top of Sandy Lane, we can finally jump towards around 3 million years ago.
 It’s now getting cold, very cold.
 We’re in an Ice Age.
 Over the next 2 million years we’re in and out of Ice Ages but it’s very cold.
 We’re not quite sure as to the extent of the ice sheets but our Parish could be under a two-mile thick ice sheet, or if not we’d have a view of a huge wall of Ice close to us.
 At this point, there are glacial deposits and river deposits of sands and gravel (Hence the name “Sandy Lane”.) all around us during the periods between glacial periods.

 12,000 years ago to the 9th Century